sebaraj/MCS-Algo-Test/README.md

 # Run a specific test executable directly
 ctest -R MVMTest.MVM2x2GraphCreation --verbose

-# Test and generate a png of the generated CDAG
+# Test and generate a png of the generated CDAG for all non-NodeTests
-# Currently only works for MVM, DWT, and FFT tests
 # dot (.gv) files are saved in the `./dot/` directory
 # diagrams (.png) files are saved in the `./diagrams/` directory
 GENERATE_DIAGRAMS=1 ctest -R MVMTest -R MVMTest.MVM2x2GraphCreation